PaulESantos/RDataScience/Quickstart_RPackages.md

 ## .gitignore

-It is useful to avoid sending all your files to github; some may be used for testing, are too large, are temp filess or helper files that no one cares about.
+It is useful to avoid sending all your files to github; some may be used for testing, are too large, are temp files or helper files that no one cares about.

 The .gitignore file in your root directory stores rules for what to ignore.Here's what I always include in my .gitignore, borrowed from various smarter people.
 Try putting this in your package and see if it breaks.